Click the above link to view/print the by-laws.

 SECTION 2.
 Membership Dues:

 Dues shall be fixed by the Board of Directors and approved by the membership.
 Dues are paid in advance of the following year and shall be payable on December 1st.
 A late charge of $5.00 shall be assessed on all payments made after December 31.
+New member dues shall be set at $10 to include a name badge.

 SECTION 3.
 Privileges: